tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 As is tradition with LGDs past, they started the year off *cold*.
 Granted, the CN DPC is arguably the most competitive of all the six regional leagues, but they only narrowly won a 4/5th place tiebreaker against Elephant in the CN DPC S1 to even get the privilege of attending the Singapore Major.
 Since then, however, it's been hot, hot, hot.
 They've been damn good at Dota and fun as hell to watch too.

-**What would success look like?** Statistically, [LGD has the highest probability of winning TI10.](https://noxville.github.io/ti10-probabilities/) Also statistically, the team with the highest probability of winning TI rarely ever does.
-RIP LGD.
+**What would success look like?** They have to win.
+Anything else is a total failure.
+I'm not being hyperbolic, that is literally where the bar is set for these guys.

-**What to spam in Twitch chat when LGD are winning?** `Translator winning mid Pog`
+**What to spam in Twitch chat when LGD are winning?** `WASH YOUR FACE`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/og.jpg" alt="Banner"></p>